-The OECD Guidelines for Multinational Enterprises on Responsible Business Conduct (OECD Guidelines) require all OECD member and adhering governments to establish a functioning National Contact Point (NCP) – a government-supported office whose core duty is to advance the effectiveness of the OECD Guidelines.
+The OECD Guidelines for Multinational Enterprises on Responsible Business Conduct (OECD Guidelines) require all OECD member and adhering governments to establish a National Contact Point (NCP) – a government-supported office whose core duty is to advance the effectiveness of the OECD Guidelines.

 NCPs advance the effectiveness of the Guidelines in two ways: by promoting and raising awareness about the Guidelines’ standards and the NCP grievance mechanism among businesses, civil society, and other stakeholders; and by handling ‘specific instances’ (complaints) against companies who allegedly have failed to meet the Guidelines’ standards.

 NCPs are also expected or encouraged to engage in other activities, such as promoting national laws and policies on responsible business conduct, participating in the work of the OECD Investment Committee, and learning from peers.

 - The OECD Guidelines allow member and adherent governments flexibility to structure their NCP in any way that fits their domestic situation.
 However, all NCPs must be “functionally equivalent” in their ability to accomplish their dual mandate.
 The OECD Guidelines require that NCPs operate in accordance with seven core effectiveness criteria.
 NCPs must operate in a manner that is: visible, accessible, transparent, accountable, impartial and equitable, predictable, and compatible with the Guidelines.
 OECD Watch’s advocacy focuses on urging NCPs to uphold these requirements.

 - Although all NCPs are supported by governments, they are not structured or organized in the same way.